 Understanding what does LCP stand for and what is a good LCP score is critical in web development and technical search engine optimization (SEO).
 A fast LCP helps reassure the user that the page is useful.
 If site visitors cannot achieve their goals efficiently and effectively, they will likely leave your website and seek an alternative solution to complete their desired action.

-Discover what is LCP and how to improve Largest Contentful Paint to help meet your target audience’s expectations and needs as quickly and dependably as possible.
+Discover what is Largest Contentful Paint and how to improve it to help meet your target audience’s expectations and needs as quickly and dependably as possible.

 Here’s everything you need to know about Largest Contentful Paint and how to improve LCP according to web development specialists and technical SEO experts.

 Largest Contentful Paint is a Core Web Vitals metric that enables web developers and technical SEO specialists to approximate the loading time of a web page’s main content and gain visibility into its rendering process.